Aduro Clean Technologies — From Lab to NASDAQ

 Landed institutional financing rounds that exceeded the funding threshold, affirming market demand and activating Class B warrants to reward management and early Aduro investors.

-Aduro's disciplined execution has propelled it to NASDAQ listing under "ADUR," with shares trading at $13.80 USD and a market capitalization exceeding $450 million.
+Aduro's disciplined execution has propelled it to up-list onto the TSX under "ACT" and NASDAQ listing under "ADUR," with shares trading at $16.80 USD and a market capitalization exceeding USD $550 million.
 The company most recently completed a $20 million financing to help fund its next-generation pilot plant to advance commercialization.
 Current stock price reflects over 40x share appreciation from the initial financing completed in 2021.

 The Results

-Aduro transformed from a Canadian cleantech startup with a sub $10M valuation to a Nasdaq-listed company (Nasdaq: ADUR) with a greater than USD $450M market capitalization as of January 20, 2026; positioning it to lead in the $14 billion chemical recycling market.
+Aduro transformed from a Canadian cleantech startup with a sub $10M valuation to a TSX-listed (TSX: ACT) and Nasdaq-listed company (Nasdaq: ADUR) with a greater than USD $550M market capitalization as of May 29, 2026; positioning it to lead in the $14 billion chemical recycling market.
 Its technology, born out of a lab in Sarnia Ontario, now has the potential to divert millions of tons of plastic waste from landfills and oceans annually, while producing sustainable fuels that reduce reliance on fossil-based alternatives.
-Early investors were able to achieve staggering ROI, and management preserved equity ownership while raising capital at progressively higher valuations.
+Early investors achieved staggering ROI, and management preserved equity ownership while raising capital at progressively higher valuations.
 The milestone structure and transaction with our public company Dimension Five Technologies Inc. built credibility, accelerated fundraising, made it easier to hire top-tier talent and opened access to global capital markets.

 Why It Matters for Companies and Investors